khalilfarouqi/OrderWise/README.md

 2. Integrate the backend with your frontend or API client.
 3. Start managing orders, tracking deliveries, and analyzing performance through API calls.

+### Security and Authentication

+The system uses Keycloak for managing security and authentication.
+Users can sign up, log in, and access various features based on their roles and permissions defined in Keycloak.
+Ensure you have set up Keycloak correctly and configured it in the `application.properties` file.

+### Email and SMS Notifications

+The system can send email notifications for various user-related actions such as order confirmations.
+Ensure you have configured the email settings in the `application.properties` file.
+Additionally, the system can send SMS notifications using the Infobip API.
+Ensure you have configured the Infobip settings in the `application.properties` file.

 ## License

 This project is licensed under the [MIT License](link-to-license).

 ## Acknowledgements

 Special thanks to the Spring Framework community for providing excellent documentation and resources for building enterprise-grade applications.
+Also, thanks to the Keycloak community for their support and resources in implementing secure authentication and authorization.